 Will you be the next expert of the future?

-Academic excellence & experience
+Academic Excellence & Experience

 The two-year Programme is run by the Finland Futures Research Centre, which is the world’s premier hotspot of future-minded scholars.
-The Centre is specialized in futures studies and foresight and seeks to accomplish the ultimate goal of a responsible and sustainable future.
+The Centre is specialised in futures studies and foresight and seeks to accomplish the ultimate goal of a responsible and sustainable future.
 The Centre researches alternative futures and the challenges and possibilities included in them.
 Academic research places special emphasis on:

-- environmental and energy research
+- Environmental and energy research

-- socio-cultural research
+- Socio-cultural research

-- food and consumption
+- Food and consumption

 The Master’s Degree Programme in Futures Studies is designed to educate futures experts.
-You will gain the theoretical and academic knowledge required for starting PhD studies as well as practical competencies for working in challenging positions in companies or the public sector.
+You will gain the theoretical and academic knowledge required for starting PhD studies as well as practical competences for working in challenging positions in companies or the public sector.

 Education is given in English, and the students of this international Programme learn to work together with associates from different countries and scientific backgrounds.

-Master's thesis & topics
+Master's Thesis & Topics

 Examples of Master’s thesis topics in futures studies:

-- Images of the future of privacy: A privacy dynamics framework and a causal layered analysis of ideal types.
+- Images of the future of privacy: A privacy dynamics framework and causal layered analysis of ideal types.

 - The future of branded sportswear store formats in Germany 2030: Four images of the future.

-- Futures of citizens’ political participation in Russia: scenarios for years 2014–2025
+- Futures of citizens’ political participation in Russia: scenarios for years 2014–2025.

-- Sustainable Development – the Key to Competitiveness CSR as an added value to Alstom’s corporate performance
+- Sustainable Development – the Key to Competitiveness CSR as an added value to Alstom’s corporate performance.

 - Futures of Finnish food system by 2050.
-The perspective of resilience
+The perspective of resilience.

 As a student in the Programme, you will learn:

-- to understand, compare and evaluate different futures studies cases and methods in relation to each other
+- To understand, compare and evaluate different futures studies cases and methods in relation to each other.

-- how to design and manage demanding projects independently and apply the various methods of futures studies and judge the meaning and consequences of your methodological choices
+- How to design and manage demanding projects independently and apply the various methods of futures studies and judge the meaning and consequences of your methodological choices.

-- to communicate the results of your projects and studies in a larger context.
+- To communicate the results of your projects and studies in a larger context.

-- to express yourself clearly with the correct scientific terminology and achieve a significant understanding of your field of research
+- To express yourself clearly with the correct scientific terminology and achieve a significant understanding of your field of research.

 The Programme builds upon and enhances the knowledge attained by the students in their previous degrees and other experiences and therefore the career options of the graduates are also strongly linked to them.